Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Experimental analysis

 \section{Experimental analysis}

-In this section, we empirically evaluate the performance of FedDif on the various settings of system parameters.
-We first introduce experimental settings for the wireless networks and ML tasks in Section \ref{section6A}.
-We analyze the performance of FedDif for the concentration parameter $\alpha$ of Dirichlet distribution in Section \ref{section6B}.
-Several parameters practically controlling FedDif are specified in Appendix \ref{appA} of our paper \cite{ref:feddif_preprint}.
-We discuss the baseline parameters for the minimum tolerable IID distance $\varepsilon$ and QoS $\bar{\gamma}_{\textrm{min}}$ to compare the learning performance and communication efficiency in Sections \ref{section6C} and \ref{section6D}.
-On the baseline parameters, we demonstrate the performance of FedDif compared to other previous methods and several ML tasks in Section \ref{section6E}.
+In this section, we present the experimental results to evaluate the performance of FedDif.
+Specifically, we focus on three perspectives: test accuracy, communication costs, and convergence speed.
+In Section \ref{section6A}, we first introduce the experimental settings and baselines for comparison with FedDif.
+Then, we investigate the performance of FedDif for different non-IID-ness in Section \ref{section6B}.
+We compare our methods with the baselines in Section \ref{section6C}.
+Finally, we discuss the communication efficiency of FedDif compared to the baselines in Section \ref{section6D}.